-Nadia Ellis specializes in African diasporic, Caribbean, and postcolonial literatures and cultures.
+Nadia Ellis specializes in black diasporic, Caribbean, and postcolonial literatures and cultures.

-She received her PhD in English from Princeton University in 2008, specializing in postcolonial and modern British literature.
-She also has an MPhil in English from Oxford University and a BA in Literatures in English from the University of the West Indies (Mona) Jamaica.
+The geographies of Ellis's training mirror (and have certainly informed) her research interests: she received her PhD in English from Princeton, her M. Phil. in English from Oxford, and her B.A. in Literatures in English from the University of the West Indies (Mona) Jamaica.